Berserker-GK/Pico-Smart-Home/README.md

 analysis.

 The Pico does not come with an onboard microphone.
-For this application, we use the Adafruit Auto-gain Electret Microphone Amplifier breakout or the Adafruit PDM MEMS Microphone Breakout.
+For this application, we use the Adafruit Auto-gain Electret Microphone Amplifier breakout.
 ## Before You Begin

 We will now go through the setup of the project.
 This section contains three